Commitment to Community

 - Support of the David Foster Foundation (DFF), established by the 16-time Grammy award winning Canadian performer, writer and producer himself to provide funding for the non-medical expenses to the families of Canadian children needing life-saving organ transplants.
 To assist the Foundation, Aird & Berlis LLP has made office and boardroom space available to John Danson, Senior Vice President of Fund Development.
-In addition, we have donated five million of our airline points to the DFF, with a commitment to donate an additional five million Aeroplan miles over the next five years, bringing our total donation to 10 million Aeroplan miles.
+In addition, we have donated five million of our airline points to the DFF, with a commitment to donate an additional five million Aeroplan miles, bringing our total donation to 10 million Aeroplan miles.

 - Aird & Berlis LLP lawyers, students and staff participate in the annual Canadian Blood Services Law Challenge Blood Drive.
-A&B also supports the Canadian Blood Services’ “Partners for Life” program, a Canada-wide initiative that encourages members of corporate and community organizations to become regular blood donors.
+Thanks to the generosity and dedication of our lawyers, students and staff members, the firm once again defended its title and won the Canadian Blood Services Summer Law Challenge for having the highest number of donations.
+Aird & Berlis also supports the Canadian Blood Services’ “Partners for Life” program, a Canada-wide initiative that encourages members of corporate and community organizations to become regular blood donors.

 - Annual participation and fundraising efforts in support of the Heart and Stroke Foundation’s Big Bike event.